-Callyane is a creative analyst and policy specialist.
-She believes that solutions to many of the challenges in the criminal justice system lie in better interpretation of information and she enjoys combining data and analysis to build up an accurate picture of how the system is working as well as new ideas about how it might work better.
+A skilled and creative analyst, Callyane uses quantitative data to improve the performance of agencies and systems and to evaluate the effectiveness of interventions.
+She believes that solutions to many of the challenges in the criminal justice system lie in better interpretation of information; she enjoys combining data and analysis to build up an accurate picture of how the system is working, as well as new ideas about how it might work better.

 Callyane is passionate about developing our understanding of how systems work and her Masters in Geopolitics and Security from King’s College, London has further developed her appreciation of how policy and politics need to work together.